React vs React Native – Key Difference, Advantages, and Disadvantages

 Which is better React or React native?

-Both Reactjs and React Native are important pillars for app and web development, and due to their flexible functionalities and an evolving eco-system of libraries, they are gaining momentum with each passing day.
+Both React and React Native are important pillars for app and web development, and due to their flexible functionalities and an evolving eco-system of libraries, they are gaining momentum with each passing day.

-If Reactjs is optimal for creating apps with high functionality and complex calculations, then React Native is ideal to give a native feeling to your mobile apps.
+If React is optimal for creating apps with high functionality and complex calculations, then React Native is ideal to give a native feeling to your mobile apps.